Disabled dog missing 10 months is reunited with owner

-Athena was recovering from amputation surgery when she disappeared from owner Dylan Summers' yard.
-Bourbon is about 60 miles south of St. Louis on Interstate 44.
+Athena was recovering from amputation surgery when she disappeared from owner Dylan Summers’ yard.
+Bourbon is about 60 miles southwest of St. Louis on Interstate 44.

 Gateway had taken in Athena from animal control officers in St. Clair County in early December.
 She was among dogs that police and animal control officers had confiscated from a property.